duqcyxwd/SYSC3110-Project--ZuuM/src/Readme.txt

 ----Milestone 1 - Game of Zuul-----

-19/10 -- Set up a working version of Repositories please make sure
+19/10 -- Set up a working version of Repositories -Chuan please make sure
     every time before you leave Eclipse commit whatever you have down unless you are woking on a branch. every time before you edit your file do "Pull" to update your file.